 Perruci, Gama, "Millennials and Globalization, The Cross-Cultural Challenge of Intergenerational Leadership," Journal of Leadership Studies, 5.3 (2011), pp. 82-87.

-Other Readings: leadership related articles will be available on Blackboard (optional)
+Additional Readings: other leadership related materials as assigned and optional readings will be available on Blackboard

 CLASS TOPICS / AGENDA